o-RDS/o-rds-website/src/content/docs/backend-server/api-keys.md

     Twilio

-Below is a step-by-step guide detailiing how to setup o-RDS to work your selected payout and phone verification methods.
+Below is a step-by-step guide detailing how to setup o-RDS to work your selected payout and phone verification methods.

 ## Tremendous Step 0: Create an Account